How to use Cymo Note to assist interpretation

 4. Double check if you have selected your microphone as your default device.
 You can also choose your microphone on your meeting platform.

 5. In Cymo Note, select Stereo Mix (Realtek Audio) in the audio source dropdown menu.
-You should be able to recognize computer audio now!
+You should be able to recognize system audio now!

-• This solution requires additional software VB-Cable (free) and Audio Repeater Pro (paid with free trial).
+• Another PC solution requires additional software VB-Cable (free) and Audio Repeater Pro (paid with free trial).

-The main idea is to send your computer audio to your headphones, then replicate this audio channel and send it to a virtual cable for speech recognition.
+The main idea is to send your system audio to your headphones, then replicate this audio channel and send it to a virtual cable for speech recognition.

 NOTE: